corneliusdavid/hugo-pascalinia/README.md

     articleSummary = true  # show a summary in article preview; default true

-    navtype = "standard"  # changes the style of the pagination, available styles are: "standard", "circles" fontFamily = "JetBrains Mono"  # changes the font, default "JetBrains Mono" titleFontFamily = "JetBrains Mono"  # font used for titles and headings monospaceFontFamily = "JetBrains Mono"  # changes the monospace font for code, default "JetBrains Mono" contentWidth = "1000px"  # maximum width of the site content, css syntax
+    navtype = "standard"  # changes the style of the pagination, available styles are: "standard", "circles"

+    fontFamily = "JetBrains Mono"  # changes the font, default "JetBrains Mono" titleFontFamily = "JetBrains Mono"  # font used for titles and headings monospaceFontFamily = "JetBrains Mono"  # changes the monospace font for code, default "JetBrains Mono"

+    # multipliers applied to font sizes, useful for custom fonts that may be too big or too small
+    titleFontSizeMultiplier = 1.0
+    mainFontSizeMultiplier = 1.0
+    monoFontSizeMultiplier = 1.0

+    contentWidth = "1000px"  # maximum width of the site content, css syntax

     discreteCards = false  # enable discrete card style; default false